The NirMānā Projects

 live music and give-a-ways!...

-At least, that was the plan... with respect to the current pandemic, sadly we will not be hosting these celebratory events.
+At least, that's the plan... with respect to the current pandemic, we will take very careful considerations with hosting these celebratory events.
+Check back in for updates as the event gets closer.

 46 artists were given a NirMānāFest packet with instructions on submitting a mural design.
 Their designs were reviewed by a respected panel and narrowed down to 15 participants.
 Those 15 participants formed 5 teams of 3.
 Each of these teams collaborated on a final design for their designated walls.